 Men dressing as women in children’s comedy.

-Most recently I saw it in Paddington (2014), in which Hugh Bonneville attempts to pass as a cleaning lady.
+I recently saw it in Paddington (2014), in which Hugh Bonneville attempts to pass as a cleaning lady.

 In order to see the dark side, it’s necessary to consider why this is funny.